nestauk/ahl_weight_loss_modelling/README.md

 ```
 which automatically checks whether the packages needed for this analysis are installed and if they are not it installs them.

+## How to Run this Project

+After following the instructions highlighted in the Requirements section, run the scripts in the folders in this order:

+1. Data Cleaning
+2. Modelling
+3. Analysis

 ## Datasets

 This analysis is based on Health Survey for England data made available on the [UK Data Service](https://ukdataservice.ac.uk/) portal: